abougouffa/minemacs/docs/functions-and-commands.md

 #### `(+mu4e-view-save-mail-as-pdf &optional MSG SKIP-HEADERS)`

 Save current MSG as PDF.
-If SKIP-HEADERS is set, do not show include message headers.
+If SKIP-HEADERS is set (or when called with C-u), do not show include message headers.

 #### `(+mu4e-extras-locks-setup)`